Gradient descent with adaptive stepsize converges (nearly) linearly under fourth-order growth: Introduction

 Classical optimization literature shows that gradient descent converges linearly when applied to smooth convex functions that grow quadratically away from their minimizers.
 See, for example, the seminal work \cite{polyak1963gradient} in this regard.
 Numerous extensions of such results to more sophisticated proximal algorithms have been established recently, for example, in \cite{Luo1993,drusvyatskiy2018error,karimi2016linear,zhou2017unified,necoara2019linear}.
 This expansive body of literature suggests that linear convergence of gradient descent is contingent upon quadratic growth.
 Indeed, simple examples confirm this intuition for constant stepsize gradient descent.
 In contrast, this work shows that this popular belief is no longer accurate when the stepsizes can be chosen adaptively.

 As motivation, let us perform the following thought experiment.
 Consider minimizing the univariate function $f(x)=\tfrac{1}{4}x^4$, which grows only quartically away from its minimizer.
 Then gradient descent with stepsize $\eta_t$ generates the iterates: $x_{t+1}=(1-\eta_t x^2_t)x_t.$ Clearly, if the stepsize is constant $\eta_t\equiv\eta$, then gradient descent converges at a sublinear rate.
 On the other hand, if we set the stepsize adaptively, say according to Polyak's rule $\eta_t=f(x_t)/(f'(x_t))^2=1/4x^2$, then the iterates $x_{t+1}=\tfrac{3}{4}x_t$ converge linearly to zero.
 This rudimentary example suggests that adaptively chosen long steps may endow gradient descent with a local linear rate of convergence even for highly degenerate functions.
 We show that this is indeed the case, at least when the function grows quartically away from its solution set.
 Intriguingly, this suggests that a ``good" stepsize for the function $f$ is one that grows exponentially with the iteration counter, a phenomenon we will observe repeatedly.
 The stepsize sequence we use is epoch-based: the algorithm takes multiple constant size gradient steps in each epoch followed by a single long Polyak step.
+This strategy is different from other adaptive stepsize/preconditioning methods popular in the machine learning literature, such as AdaGrad~\cite{duchi2011adaptive} and Adam~\cite{kingma2014adam}.
+More formally, recall that gradient descent with constant stepsize $\eta$ is simply the algorithm:

+Henceforth, we let $\gd(x, \gdstep,\gdrds)=x_K$ denote the $K$-th iterate of the gradient descent sequence \eqref{eqn:grad_desc_const} when initialized at $x$.
+The algorithm we propose, summarized as Algorithm~\ref{alg:GD-Polyak}, proceeds by alternating between $K$ steps of constant stepsize gradient descent and a single Polyak step.

-The following is a our main theorem.
+The following is our main theorem.
 For simplicity, we state it when the minimizer is unique; see Theorem~\ref{thm: main_thm_intro} for the general result.